By Wilson Kageni – Founder & CEO

 ii.)
 Having no historical data backing your decision is fine, but only if there really is none and no appropriate proxies exist (which while rare is entirely possible).
 Don’t paralyze your decisions because you can’t find any applicable data.
 Crucially, if you can’t find the right data, don’t fall back on the wrong data because more often than not, bad data is worse than no data.
 Having no data at all forces you to be cautious and observant in your new direction (all good things when you are building a new data set in a pioneering field), while relying on bad data is likely to make you more confident in your choice to speed down the wrong path.

 iii.)
 It’s okay to disagree with the historical data.
-The point here isn’t that you should always do what the data tells you to do.
+The point here isn’t that you should always do what the data suggests you should do.
 The point is that you should always find relevant data, understand the story it tells, then make up your own mind from an informed perspective.
-If you have a rational justification for your position and that justification rationally explains why your view point may still be right although this is not reflected in the data you found, then great.
+If you have a rational justification for your position that explains why your view point may still be right although this is not reflected in the data you found, then great.
 Go for it.